grahamgoff/DAGassist/README.md

-**Align regressions with target estimands.** Generate publication-quality reports that classify variables by causal role, compare the significance of DAG-derived models, and explicitly target estimands.
+**Align regressions with target estimands.** Generate publication-quality reports that classify variables by causal role, compare the significance of DAG-derived models, and explicitly target estimands.- Classifies covariates by causal role (confounder, mediator, collider, descendants, neutral controls, etc.). - Automates the reestimation of models using DAG-derived adjustment sets. - Targets explicit estimands to facilitate transparent comparison between models. - Produces publication-grade reports in multiple formats (LaTeX/Word/Excel/markdown/plain text + dotwhisker). - Provides weight diagnostics to evaluate positivity and effective sample sizes.

 ------------------------------------------------------------------------

-## What `DAGassist` does:

-- Classifies covariates by causal role (confounder, mediator, collider, descendants, neutral controls, etc.).
-- Automates the reestimation of models using DAG-derived adjustment sets.
-- Targets explicit estimands to facilitate transparent comparison between models.
-- Produces publication-grade reports in multiple formats (LaTeX/Word/Excel/markdown/plain text + dotwhisker).
-- Provides weight diagnostics to evaluate positivity and effective sample sizes.

-## Installation
+## Installation Instructions

 You can install `DAGassist` with: